ryj1023/The-Thought-Corner/README.md

 <h1>Upcoming Features</h1>

-* User profiles with custom settings, using NodeJS, MongoDB, and ExpressJS
+* User profiles with custom settings, using NodeJS, MongoDB, and ExpressJS.
 * A blog section which allows the user to create a profile and publish their own work on any topic of their choosing.